 That nasty Old Man of Vienna.

-These can be put in greeting cards, or read for entertainment at during your St Patricks Day party!
+These can be written in customized greeting cards, or read for entertainment during your next St Patricks Day party!

 There once was a young man